 Is there a brand or company that you love and are a loyal customer of?
 Refer others to that company or product to help boost their sales.

 If there is a subject about which you feel you are an expert, or that you are just very interested in, start a podcast.
-This can also help you connect with others who share your same interest.
+This can also help you connect with others who share your same interests.

 Learning how to code is a valuable tool these days.
 If you make a profession out of it, you can work your own hours and set your own job rates.